rika-milew/plants/README.md

 # 🌿 Plants Landing Page

 A beautifully designed, responsive landing page for a fictional plant store.
 Built using HTML, CSS, and JavaScript.
-Features interactive UI elements, a season-based gallery, language toggle, and localStorage support.
+It includes a seasonal image gallery with image preloading, interactive UI elements, and a clean, minimal design focused on user readability and aesthetic appeal.

 ## 🔍 Live Demo